infodusha/define-html/README.md

 bunx --bun define-html
 ```

 This will create `dist` folder with the output files.
+Also, it will copy runtime and replace it in all pages.

 ## Development